 In short, this is because they combine the benefits of interval training, with an average intensity that’s very close to threshold intensity.

-By exercising above and below lactate threshold intensity, we combine the benefits of aerobic and anaerobic training, lactate threshold and VO2max training, and also gain the benefits of downhill running as well as uphill running.
+By exercising above and below lactate threshold intensity, we combine the benefits of aerobic and anaerobic training, lactate threshold and VO2max training, and also gain the benefits of downhill running and the strength training benefits of uphill running.

 #1 The average intensity is very close to lactate threshold

-Once you’ve run this session a few times, you’ll find that your average intensity will increase.
-And with consistent training, it’s possible to maintain an average intensity (uphills + downhills) that’s very close to lactate threshold intensity.
-Making this a great session for lactate threshold development.
+Compared with other hill sessions, the average intensity is much higher.
+And with consistent training, it’s possible to maintain an average intensity (uphills + downhills) that’s very close to your lactate threshold intensity.
+Making this a great session for improving your lactate threshold.

-In the image below you can see power data from a tempo hill session, consisting of just over 25minutes of continuous tempo hills.
-I’ve highlighted threshold intensity – in terms of running power – so you can see, how running power oscillates from above threshold (uphills), to below threshold (downhills).
+In the image below you can see my running power data from nearly 26minutes of continuous tempo hills.
+I’ve highlighted threshold running power, so you can see, how power oscillates from significantly above threshold (uphills), to just below threshold (downhills).

-The average power for the 25mins of tempo hills was 334w – just 4w (~1%) below threshold power.
-In fact, during the workout, 64% of the total training time was spent at a running power that was at or above the threshold training zone – only 36% of training time was below threshold intensity.
+In this case, the average power for the 25mins was 334w – just 4w (~1%) below threshold power.
+And closer analysis, showed that 64% of the total training time was spent at a running power that was at or above the threshold training zone, with only 36% of training time below threshold intensity.

-The data from my tempo hill sessions, shows that 41% of total training time was spent at a power equivalent to or above the VO2max training zone.
+In fact, the data from my session, showed that ~41% of total training time (or approximately 10.5minutes) was spent at a power equivalent to or above the VO2max training zone.
 That’s quite a significant amount, especially when considering the average intensity for the whole 25minutes was close to threshold intensity.

 And if that wasn’t enough…

-So not only are these hills great for lactate threshold development and maximal aerobic capacity (VO2max), they are also great for training anaerobic endurance and anaerobic conditioning.
+So not only are these hills great for lactate threshold development and maximal aerobic capacity, they are also great for training anaerobic endurance and anaerobic conditioning.

 Tempo Hill Workouts

 A word of caution first, these hills can be very intense and fatiguing.
-It’s important that you are well conditioned, and have completed a significant amount of base training.
-Ideally, complete preparatory hill training, such as longer hills, before attempting tempo hills.
+It’s important that you are well conditioned, and have completed a significant amount of base training before attempting these.
+Ideally, complete some preparatory hill training, such as longer hills, hill sprints and repeats before attempting tempo hills.

-When you first introduce these, start at a lower intensity and don’t push the uphills too intensely.
-After a couple of sessions you’ll start to find these easier, and be able to increase the intensity of both the uphills and downhills.
+When you first introduce these, start at a slightly easier intensity and don’t push the uphills too intensely.
+After a couple of sessions you’ll start to find these easier, and will be able to increase the intensity on both the uphills and downhills.

 Initially, split the intervals into smaller intervals, and overtime progress these towards running these as one continuous tempo hill session.